-This post concludes and recaps our series on the handling of Rochester, Minnesota trucking accident cases.
-We felt it necessary to write on this topic as, for obvious reasons, victims and their loved ones often are unsure of what steps they should take after a catastrophic injury.
+This post concludes and recaps our series on the handling of Minnesota trucking accident cases.* We felt it necessary to write on this topic as, for obvious reasons, victims and their loved ones often are unsure of what steps they should take after a catastrophic injury.
 The goal of our last several posts has been to provide information that will help people better understand their situation and assist them in making an informed selection of a personal injury attorney.
-If you require legal assistance, contact our office today to speak with a lawyer.
+If you require legal assistance, contact our office today to speak with a Rochester lawyer.
+We also handle matters in Owatonna and elsewhere.

 We have addressed several topics over our recent articles.
 Issues which we have analyzed include: